-Yesterday, Thursday April 5, 2015 was the beginning of the Clear and Bright (Qing Ming 清明) seasonal node.
+Monday April 4th was the beginning of the Clear and Bright (Qing Ming 清明) seasonal node.
 Clear and Bright is the node just after the Vernal Equinox and the next step in the progression of Spring.
 This seasonal node is also a traditional holiday in much of Asia – the Qing Ming Festival.
 In Okinawa, where I lived as a graduate student, the day is called Shimi in the local Hogen (indigenous Okinawan language).
 Qing Ming Festival is a time for Asians to visit graves and pay respect to the ancestors.
-Thus it is a time to remember the past while at the same time starting the new year, with a new Spring.
+Thus it is a time to remember the past while at the same time starting the New Year and the new Spring.

-Even though we are in Spring according to both the Eastern and Western calendars, in northern New Jersey the weather is just barely starting to warm up.
+Even though we are in Spring according to both the Eastern and Western calendars, in northern New Jersey much of this week was anything but Spring-like.
+During most of yesterday the temperatures were just barely above freezing.
 Not surprisingly, the first “to do” during Clear and Bright is to protect being warm (bao nuan 保暖).
 Spring is the time of growing Yang, and we don’t want to do anything that damages that internal warming Qi.
 The second chapter of the Su Wen admonishes us that if we don’t take care in Spring, then cold disease will arise in the Summer that follows.
-During this time the temperature outside is constantly fluctuating up and down.
-Be sure to tell patients to dress appropriately for the day, and not to think that just because its supposed to be Spring, that every day will be warm enough for light clothing.
+During this time of year the temperature outside is constantly fluctuating up and down.
+Be sure to tell patients to dress appropriately for the day, and not to think that just because it’s supposed to be Spring, that every day will be warm enough for light clothing.

 The second “to do” during Clear and Bright is be active in outdoor activities or exercise.
 With the continued growth of Yang in the natural world, it is important to increase our physical activity.
-The Wood phase and Liver assures normal smooth circulation of Qi in the body, and similarly during Spring we should be sure to keep our bodies moving.
+Again, the second chapter of the Su Wen tells us that in Spring we should be sure to “move around throughout the courtyard with leisurely strides” (廣步於庭).
+The Wood phase and the Liver are responsible for the normal smooth circulation of Qi in the body, and similarly during Spring we should be sure to keep our bodies moving.
 Of course, exercise doesn’t have to be intense to be effective.
-Suggest to patients that even just getting outside to do light yard work or gardening is a great idea.
+Suggest to patients that just getting outside to do light yard work or gardening is a great idea.
 Practicing Taiji or Qigong outside is also appropriate.

 The flip side of this is to be cautious of patients with uprising Liver yang patterns, or patterns of internal wind.
 Clear and Bright is also the time to guard against hypertension in patients who are prone to this condition.
 These patients should certainly be counseled to get some more exercise, as this is an effective adjunct therapy for hypertension.